connxio/docs/docs/agreements/data-processing-agreement.md

 - Evidi AS, a Norwegian limited company/company with registration number 927 119 781 (“**Data Processor**“); and
-- The company which has signed an Integration Services agreement, and, in connection therewith, has agreed to be bound by Evidi’s Privacy Policy, Terms of Use, and this Agreement (“**Data Controller**“).
+- The company which has signed an Integration Services agreement, and, in connection therewith, has agreed to be bound by Evidi’s Privacy Policy and this Agreement (“**Data Controller**“).

 - [Evidi Integration Services - Data Processing Agreement](#evidi-integration-services---data-processing-agreement)
   - [1.
 Background](#1-background)